M-J-Bauer/Touch-sense-on-any-MCU/README.md

 A full description is provided in the PDF document: "Touch sense for any MCU".

-PS: The Test & Demo program (v1) doesn't include functions to detect touch-pad "on/off transition events", i.e. transitions from 'not touched' to 'touched' (aka "touch-on event") or from 'touched' to 'not touched' (aka "touch-off event").
+PS: The "X-mini Test & Demo" program does not include functions to detect touch-pad "on/off transition events", i.e. transitions from 'not touched' to 'touched' (aka "touch-on event") or from 'touched' to 'not touched' (aka "touch-off event").
 Reliable, glitch-free detection of such events can be tricky.
 An example application which includes functions to detect touch-pad "strike" and "release" events can be found in